This factsheet is for information only. It is recommended that you get legal advice about your situation.

 DO YOU HAVE A MORTGAGE OR OTHER LOANS?

 You should contact your lender immediately to ask for hardship assistance.
-This is most commonly provided in the form of reduced or postponed repayments, usually for 3 to 6 months at a time.
+This is most commonly provided in the form of reduced or postponed repayments, usually for three to six months at a time.

 When catastrophes happen, some lenders may offer even more generous assistance and you should explore that avenue as well.